 Peoples Democratic Party came into being on the 19th August, 1998.
 It was formed by a group called G.34 Committee headed by Dr. Alex Ekwueme, the Vice-President of Nigeria in the Second Republic.
 Drawing on Omo Omoruyi's study, PDP arose from three main sources.
 First were the politicians, who were denied registration by General Sanni Abacha during his selfsuccession project.
 They later metamorphosed to G.34 men, a Committee that petitioned against the selfsuccession project of Sanni Abacha.
 Second, were those politicians who were former followers of the National Party of Nigeria (NPN), and were not opposed to the self-succession of the Abacha and also not part of his machine.
 This group called itself the All Nigeria Congress (ANC) and was led by Chief Sunday Awoniyi.
 Third, were those who were the followers of the late General Shehu Musa Yar'Adua under Peoples Democratic Movement (PDM).
-Chief Tony Anenih and Alhaji Atiku Abubakar belonged to this group From the beginning of the Fourth Republic in May 1999, PDP has been the ruling political party.
-The party controls the National Assembly that is made up of the Senate and House of Representatives.
-Out of the 36 States in Nigeria, the party is in control of about 26 States.
-The political objective of the party include, to political stability in Nigeria and foster national unity and integration; to provide good governance that ensures probity and participatory democracy; to offer equal opportunities to hold the highest political, military, bureaucratic and judicial offices in the country to all citizens; and to provide the political environment that is conducive to economic growth and national development through private initiative and free enterprise (http://pdpimostate.org/manifest.aspx).
+Chief Tony Anenih and Alhaji Atiku Abubakar belonged to this group seek political power for the purpose of protecting the territorial integrity of Nigeria and promoting the security, safety, welfare of all Nigerians; to promote and establish political stability in Nigeria and foster national unity and integration; to provide good governance that ensures probity and participatory democracy; to offer equal opportunities to hold the highest political, military, bureaucratic and judicial offices in the country to all citizens; and to provide the political environment that is economic growth and conducive to national development through private initiative enterprise (http://pdpimostate.org/manifest.aspx).